 You may have been tempted to use a cheap, painted plaster baby casting kit; in fact, if you’ve used one of these in the past, this may be what’s putting you off trying our baby casting kit.
-This shouldn’t be the case, however, as resin casts are vastly superior to a plaster baby hand cast or baby foot cast.
+This shouldn’t be the case, however, as metal cold casts are vastly superior to a plaster baby hand cast or baby foot cast.

 Hints and tips for taking a good cast using our baby casting kit